This post was updated with refreshed data as of 1/30. The high-level findings as reported by Fierce Pharma are available here.

 2. Time is of the essence.
 Spend more time discussing your product, not those of your competitors

 Discussing competitor products did not generally impact oncologists’ perceptions of the detail’s value.
 The median length of a sales-visit in oncology is only 10 minutes.
-Our research shows that staying focused on conveying key messages and providing new information is key to making a positive impression.
+Our research on effective sales techniques in oncology shows that staying focused on conveying key messages and providing new information is key to making a positive impression.

 3. Visual aids are important; iPads--not so much

 The use of iPads, on the other hand, was not a key differentiator between high-impact and other interactions.
-Consider this when weighing expensive tech for your sales force.
+Consider this when weighing expensive tech for your sales force effectiveness.

 4. Closing is a crucial final step